evintunador/templateGPT/README.md

 # templateGPT
 ## about
-**this repo is currently not functional and paused in limbo while I study code for an upcoming interview. eventually if/when I do get back to it the goal is to get this capable of completely replicating GPT-2 (or a GPT-2 sized version of Llama3.1) on multiple GPUs and then start using it the way it was intended (as a template for architecture experiments).
-If you look back at older commits there should be some from maybe around the time that I released [this video](https://www.youtube.com/watch?v=s9kQvDsWnbc) that are working but do not have all the features I'd like**
+**this repo does not currently implement every feature I would like in order for it to be fully able to do what it was meant for. eventually if/when I do get back to it the goal is to get this capable of completely replicating GPT-2 (or a GPT-2 sized version of Llama3.1) on multiple GPUs and then start using it as a template for architecture experiments.**

 This is the model I edit whenever I want to test a new transformer architecture idea I have.
 It's designed to be: